Rajarhat Gopalpur Assembly constituency: 2011

-1977–2006 Rajarhat
+2006

 In the 2006 state assembly elections, Rabindranath Mandal of CPI(M) won the Rajarhat (SC) assembly seat defeating Tanmoy Mondal of Trinamool Congress.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 In 2001 Tanmoy Mondal of Trinamool Congress defeated Rabindranath Mandal of CPI(M).
 Prior to that Rabindranath Mondal had won the seat five times in a row defeating Tanmoy Mondal representing Congress in 1996, Sukumar Roy of Congress in 1991, Biswananda Naskar of Congress in 1987, Tanmoy Mondal of Congress in 1982 and Amalendu Sekhar Naskar of Congress in 1977.

-1962–1972 Rajarhat
+1972

 Khagendranath Mondal of Congress won in 1972 and 1971.
 Rabindranath Mondal of CPI(M) won in 1969.
 S.N.Das of CPI(M) won in 1967.
 Pranab Prasad Roy of CPI(M) won in 1962.
 Prior to that the Rajarhat seat did not exist.